ChrisCooper/coopernetics/_drafts/qcumber-queens-course-catalogue-retrospective.md

 {% include captioned_image.html src="/static/images/posts/qcumber/course-page.png" caption="A typical course page" cls="inline-padded" %}

-Since launch, the team (please see acknowledgemnts at the bottom) have added some extra features to make things even better.
+Since launch, the team (please see acknowledgements at the bottom) have added some extra features to make things even better.
 These include:

 - instant term filters
 - links to textbooks and past exams